 4. You’re not testing what you thought

-In a true A/B test, it’s crucial that every aspect of your email or web page remains identical, except for the aspect you’re testing.
+In a true A/B test, it’s crucial that every aspect of your email or eCommerce website remains identical, except for the aspect you’re testing.
 Otherwise, you won’t know which variable caused the success.

 Of course, you already knew that.
 But even with the best of intentions, it’s possible to accidentally change multiple aspects without meaning to.